Rumpunzel/rpg-thingy/characters/talents/wilderness.md

 ### Forager

-Increase the amount of paraphernalia you gain while resting by **1.**
+When you or anyone resting with you gains paraphernalia, gain an additional **1.**